pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 ### Compacting and Defragmenting
 etcd's use of revisions and key history enables useful features, such as the `watch` capability, where you can listen for changes on a particular key or set of keys.

 However, etcd's list of revisions can grow very large overtime, accumulating lots of disk and memory.
-Even if a large number of keys are deleted from etcd, the space will continue to grow since the prior history of those keys will still be retained. <u><a name="compact">Frequent compactions are essential to maintaining etcd's memory and disk usage.</a></u> A compaction in etcd will drop all superseded revisions smaller than the revision that is being compacted to.
+Even if a large number of keys are deleted from etcd, the space will continue to grow since the prior history of those keys will still be retained. <b>Frequent compactions are essential to maintaining etcd's memory and disk usage.</b> A compaction in etcd will drop all superseded revisions smaller than the revision that is being compacted to.

 For example, consider the following revision history, where key/value pairs in orange represent outdated key values:
 ```